qbead/qbeadWebsite/content/book/troubleshoot.md

 To help you as you do this,
 here are some suggestions:

+1. As always, ensure the switch is set to "USB", otherwise a depleated battery might be cause inconsistent behavior.

-1. First make sure that you have the important setup information for each script that we presented in the [Basic Structure of a Program lesson](/basics).
+2. Make sure that you have the important setup information for each script that we presented in the [Basic Structure of a Program lesson](/basics).

-2. Is the error that you no longer have the right port or board selected?
+3. Is the error that you no longer have the right port or board selected?
 This is easy to forget to check, but will lead your code to fail.
 See above for more information.

-3. You may find it helpful to look at your code line-by-line and make sure you are not missing any important pieces.
+4. You may find it helpful to look at your code line-by-line and make sure you are not missing any important pieces.
 For instance, maybe you are missing a semicolon or forgot to close a parenthesis.

-4. Try breaking up the task in your code into simpler parts and testing each one individually.
+5. Try breaking up the task in your code into simpler parts and testing each one individually.
 This will help you find the problem and be more likely to fix it.
 For example, if you are asking your SpinWheel to perform three tasks, try "commenting out" the second and third tasks (by adding `\\` at the beginning of the line) and making sure the first task works.
 Then do this for the second and third to try to isolate the problem.

-5. Another thing that can help is trying out small pieces of the code on one of the virtual SpinWheels.
+6. Another thing that can help is trying out small pieces of the code on one of the virtual SpinWheels.
 You can navigate to any adventure or lesson with a virtual SpinWheel to try this.
 Not all modifications can be tested in this way, but it can help diagnose the problem.

-6. Another suggestion to help identify an error in your code is to explain your code to a "rubber duck."
+7. Another suggestion to help identify an error in your code is to explain your code to a "rubber duck."
 This doesn't mean that you need to go hunt down a rubber duck.
 It simply means that by explaining what you are trying to do with every line to someone else (even an inanimate object who can give no feedback like a rubber duck) you can sometimes better spot the problem.
 Remember that computers do not solve problems on their own; they require a very specific set of instructions to follow.
 So, you'll need to make sure your instructions are clear!

 There are lots of helpful online resources for Arduino that you can find using your favorite search engine - while this won't help you with specific SpinWheel commands, you can learn a lot about general Arduino programming by looking through all of the past troubleshooting tips and tricks generated by other Arduino users.

 ## I'm stuck on an Adventure...